TricksterGuy/wallbaser/README.md

 * changeWallpaper.py
 * wallbaser.py

+In addition ensure the following modules are downloaded
+* wx
+* PIL
+* requests

 Once downloaded, place open wallbaser.py in your favorite notepad program and customize the code to fit your system.
 The parameters that have to be changed are